magicmq/pyspigot-documentation/docs/managers/usage.md

 PySpigot provides a variety of managers to more easily work with parts of the Bukkit/Spigot API as well as other plugins, databases, and more.
 For instructions on importing these into your script, see below.
 The current managers built into PySpigot include:

-- The [ScriptManager](scripts.md), for loading and unloading scripts from within another script.
+- The [Script Manager](scripts.md), for loading and unloading scripts from within another script.
-- The [ListenerManager](eventlisteners.md), for registering event listeners.
+- The [Listener Manager](eventlisteners.md), for registering event listeners.
-- The [CommandManager](commands.md), for registering and working with commands.
+- The [Command Manager](commands.md), for registering and working with commands.
-- The [TaskManager](tasks.md), for registering a variety of repeating, delayed, and asynchronous tasks.
+- The [Task Manager](tasks.md), for registering a variety of repeating, delayed, and asynchronous tasks.
-- The [ConfigManager](configuration.md), for working with configuration files.
+- The [Config Manager](configuration.md), for working with configuration files.
-- The [DatabaseManager](databases.md), to connect to and interact with SQL-type and Mongo databases.
+- The [Database Manager](databases.md), to connect to and interact with SQL-type and Mongo databases.
-- The [RedisManager](redis.md), to connect to and interact with a Redis server instance.
+- The [Redis Manager](redis.md), to connect to and interact with a Redis server instance.

 Also included in PySpigot are two *optional* managers, which are available to use if the plugin they depend on is running on the server:

-- The [ProtocolManager](protocollib.md), to work with ProtocolLib.
+- The [ProtocolLib Manager](protocollib.md), to work with ProtocolLib.
-- The [PlaceholderManager](placeholders.md), to work with PlaceholderAPI.
+- The [Placeholder Manager](placeholders.md), to work with PlaceholderAPI.

 Managers must be imported into your script inn order for you to access them.
 The following table summarizes how to access managers, but read the sections below for more detail on how to import them: